 That’s right, separate.
 Unless you book a family suite, you’re divided into male and female dorms.
 At the time of booking, you have the option of a traditional Korean room (mats lined up bumper-to-bumper on the floor) or a western-style room with 4 berths.

-The ship had a GS25 convenience store, beer in vending machines, and a café where there was allegedly WiFi.
-My iPad never managed to connect, though I saw plenty of other people successfully getting online.
+The ship had a GS25 convenience store, beer in vending machines, and a café where there was allegedly wifi.
+My iPad never connected, though I saw plenty of other people successfully getting online.

 Dinner was a buffet affair, with plenty of rice and kimchi.
 There was also marinated pork and mini dessert puffs.
 I was satisfied, as I usually am at all-you-can-eat buffets.

-The ferry passes beneath Akashi-Kaikyo, the world’s largest suspension bridge, which spans a distance of 4 kilometers to connect the mainland city of Kobe to Awaji Island.
+The ferry from Japan to Korea passes beneath Akashi-Kaikyo, the world’s largest suspension bridge.
+This six-lane bridge is spectacular, spanning four kilometers to connect the mainland city of Kobe to Awaji Island.

 So you can sort of pretend you’re on a proper cruise, except there are none of those bottomless frozen yogurt machines I hear so much about.
 And believe me, the Panstar is worse off for it.

 On my way to my room after brushing my teeth, I was caught off guard by the evening entertainment.
-The stage in the dining area was lit up to showcase a Russian girl wearing spandex as she performed risqué rhythmic gymnastics with a ribbon.
-Her performance was oddly paired with “Roxanne” by The Police.
+The stage in the dining area was lit up to showcase a woman in spandex, who I remembered as the Russian from the buffet line.